Clinic Privacy Notice

 Liz Castle MBAcC Acupuncturist

-As a Member of the British Acupuncture Council I have always taken confidentiality seriously and keep patient details private, according to data protection legislation and the British Acupuncture Council Code of Professional Conduct.
+As a Member of the British Acupuncture Council I take confidentiality seriously and keep patient details private, according to data protection legislation and the British Acupuncture Council Code of Professional Conduct.

 Purpose of Privacy Notice